Why Champaign, IL Is a Great Place to Live

 On a practical level, Champaign is a great place to live because of its affordable housing, healthcare, and social assistance services.
 Seven Fortune 500 companies are based in Champaign, as well as numerous start-ups and a wide range of community technology and maker spaces, landing it on our list of Best Cities for Entrepreneurs as well as Best College Towns.

 Throw in six breweries, a vineyard, locally owned restaurants with farm-to-table food, and a diverse food scene thanks to a large international population, and it’s no wonder residents voted Champaign-Urbana the Best Midwest Food Town in Midwest Living.
-Want photographic proof?
-Check out the beer and barbecue to be had at the beloved Black Dog Smoke & Ale House:

 "With a large international population, diversity is everywhere, especially in the local cuisine," says Reifsteck.
 "The question is, why wouldn't you live in Champaign?”